Directions and industry requirements are regularly updated

-- not being familiar with the duties, tasks, environment and equipment, for example, portable lifting machines, overhead tracking and duress alarms
+- employees not being familiar with the duties, tasks, environment and equipment, for example, portable lifting machines, overhead tracking and duress alarms

-- not being provided with or trained in the use and disposal of personal protective equipment (PPE), including donning and doffing of PPE
+- employees not being provided with or trained in the use and disposal of personal protective equipment (PPE), including donning and doffing of PPE

-- not being familiar with workplace policies and procedures, for example, consultation, emergency procedures, security measures, medical records systems, technological systems, incident reporting and occupational violence and aggression (OVA) protocols
+- employees not being familiar with workplace policies and procedures, for example, consultation, emergency procedures, security measures, medical records systems, technological systems, incident reporting and occupational violence and aggression (OVA) protocols

 - increased work demand and related psychosocial effects as a result of working in unfamiliar and extreme circumstances